Pesto Spaghetti with Shrimp

 To cook the shrimp, season shrimp with salt and pepper.
 Skewer the shrimp, if desired or as is.
 Preheat pan to medium-heat and add the olive oil.
 Cook shrimp for 2-3 minutes per side, or until it turns pink.

 When you’re ready to eat, toss the pesto with the pasta water along with the cooked spaghetti and raw zucchini noodles until well combined.
-Serve with the pan-seared salmon on the side with fresh basil, if desired.
+Serve with the cooked shrimp on the side with fresh basil, if desired.

 Storage: Store any leftovers in an airtight container.
 The pesto will last up to 7 days in the fridge.
 The pesto spaghetti mixed together will stay fresh for 3-4 days.